Education in France: Tuition costs

-Universities in France
+Universities

+Public universities

 The public universities in France are named after the major cities near which they are located, followed by a numeral if there are several.
 Paris, for example, has 13 universities, labelled Paris I to XIII.
 Some of them are in Paris itself, some in the suburbs.
 In addition, most of the universities have taken a more informal name that is usually that of a famous person or a particular place.
 Sometimes, it is also a way to honor a famous alumnus, for example the science university in Strasbourg is known as "Université Louis-Pasteur" while its official name is "Université Strasbourg I" (however, since 2009, the three universities of Strasbourg have been merged).

-The French system has undergone a reform, the Bologna process, which aims at creating European standards for university studies, most notably a similar time-frame everywhere, with three years devoted to the bachelor's degree ("licence" in French), two for the Master's, and three for the doctorate.
+The French system has undergone a reform, the Bologna process, which aims at creating European standards for university studies, most notably a similar time-frame everywhere, with three years devoted to the bachelor's degree ("Licence" in French), two for the Master's degree, and three for the doctorate.
 French universities have also adopted the ECTS credit system (for example, a licence is worth 180 credits).
 The traditional curriculum based on end of semester examinations tends to remain in place in some universities.
 That double standard has added complexity to a system.
 It is difficult to change a major during undergraduate studies without losing a semester or even a whole year.
 Students usually also have few course selection options once they enroll in a particular diploma.

+There are about 4,000 Master programmes offered in the French university system (listed at trouvermonmaster.gouv.fr), and 17,000 undergraduate programmes (offered by Parcoursup).

+IUTs

+There are also the IUTs (University Technical Institutes).
+This is a type of university college, usually in small and medium-sized towns, at satellite campuses of larger universities, that offers post-secondary study programmes designed to provide higher vocational education or the technical skills needed to perform the tasks of a particular and specific job.
+The degree awarded by IUTs is the Bachelor Universitaire de Technologie, (in English: "Bachelor of Technical Studies") which is very similar to a Bachelor of Applied Science.

+Other universities

-France also hosts rare catholic universities recognized by the State, the largest one being Lille Catholic University, as well branch colleges of foreign universities.
-They include Baruch College, the University of London Institute in Paris, Parsons Paris School of Art and Design and the American University of Paris.
+France also hosts rare catholic universities recognized by the French Government as "free" private colleges (Facultés Libres), the largest one being the Catholic University of Lille.
+There are also branch colleges of foreign universities, which include Baruch College, the University of London Institute in Paris, Parsons Paris School of Art and Design and the American University of Paris.

-There are about 4 000 Master programmes offered in the French university system (listed at trouvermonmaster.gouv.fr), and 17 000 undergraduate programmes (offered by Parcoursup).